Terrarum Perc8

 WIDTH — Stereo width above the mono crossover.

-LEVEL — Master output trim in dB.
+LEVEL — Master output trim.

-CEIL — Output ceiling / hard limit.
+CEIL — Output ceiling / limiter.

-MUTE / SOLO
+MUTE AND SOLO

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━